coopjuniors-jvalentine/magic-of-christmas/content/about.md

 With a heritage of 80 years, the Co-op Juniors Theatre Company is one of the largest youth musical theatre groups in the UK

 #about
 We work with people aged 7-21 from all backgrounds to produce vibrant, innovative and original theatre across east Suffolk’s top venues.
+Find out more on the [Co-op Juniors website](https://www.coopjuniors.co.uk){:target="_blank"}.
 ::

 <div class="font-serif mx-auto max-w-prose px-8 pb-32 prose prose-invert lg:prose-lg">